-- Electronic Devices: Cell phones and electronic devices must be turned off and put away during class, unless otherwise directed by the instructor. - Food and Drink are prohibited in all classrooms.
+- Electronic Devices: Cell phones and electronic devices must be turned off and put away during class, unless otherwise directed by the instructor.
+Your cell phone should not be on your desk or in your hand during class.
+Students found to be using a cell phone during class will be ejected from the classroom. - Food and Drink are prohibited in all classrooms.
 Water bottles with lids/caps are the only exception.
 Additional restrictions will apply in labs.
 Please comply as directed by the instructor. - Disruptive Students: Students who disrupt or interfere with a class may be sent out of the room and told to meet with the Campus Disciplinary Officer before returning to continue with coursework.
-Disciplinary procedures will be followed as outlined in the General Catalog. - Children in the classroom: Due to college rules and state laws, only students enrolled in the class may attend; children are not allowed.

-How do I act differently if I have an on-ground class during COVID?

-1. DO NOT COME TO CAMPUS OR ATTEND AN OFF-CAMPUS CLASS IF YOU FEEL SICK, HAVE A FEVER, OR HAVE A COUGH

-- a.
-Even if your symptoms are mild, stay home. - b.
-Email your instructor to explain why you are missing class. - c.
-If you are sick with COVID-19 or think you might have COVID-19, provides CDC guidance. - d.
+Disciplinary procedures will be followed as outlined in the General Catalog. - Children in the classroom: Due to college rules and state laws, no one who is not enrolled in the class may attend, including children. - If you must leave the classroom except for some real urgency, the you should not come back to the classroom for that class period.
+Coming and going to and from the classroom while class is in session is disruptive. - How do I act differently if I have an on-ground class during COVID? - 1.
+DO NOT COME TO CAMPUS OR ATTEND AN OFF-CAMPUS CLASS IF YOU FEEL SICK, HAVE A FEVER, OR HAVE A COUGH - 1.
+Even if your symptoms are mild, stay home. - 2.
+Email your instructor to explain why you are missing class. - 3.
+If you are sick with COVID-19 or think you might have COVID-19, follow CDC guidance. - 4.
 If you have tested positive for COVID-19, you must self-quarantine for 14 days and then be without symptoms for at least 72 hours.
 Clearance is required prior to returning to any face-to-face interaction.
-It is recommended that you undergo a final COVID-19 test to confirm that you are no longer infected. - e.
-If you are exposed through direct contact with a person known to be COVID-19 positive, then you must submit negative COVID-19 test results prior to returning to any face-to-face interaction.
+It is recommended that you undergo a final COVID-19 test to confirm that you are no longer infected.

+5. If you are exposed through direct contact with a person known to be COVID-19 positive, then you must submit negative COVID-19 test results prior to returning to any face-to-face interaction.